25 year old James Scholes, a braille user from Bradford has won the junior prize in the World Braille Essay Contest

-You can read the essays selected to represent the UK in this year’s European final below.
-Winners will be announced at the end of September 2017.
+The essays selected to represent the UK in this year’s European final can be read below.

 We are hoping that Onkyo (A Japanese technology company) will continue to sponsor this competition.
 We are usually notified of their intent in the month of February.
 If you would like to receive notification of the competition as soon as it is confirmed then please send your contact details to firstname.lastname@example.org.